ICLR2020Sesame/SesameBert/README.md

 ## Requirements

-For running the code follwing dependies are required :
+For running the code follwing dependencies are required :

 1. google-research/bert
 2. pip install numpy, tensorflow